Discover how to make using public wi-fi safer and precautions you can take to avoid getting hacked.

 However, with everywhere from your local library to the cafe round the corner offering up free wi-fi during your visit, it can't be that dangerous right?
 WRONG!

-Public wi-fi isn't safeguarded, so it's best to keep to tasks that don't require entering any sort of password or personal information, like reading the news or perusing a gripping online personal finance magazine (ahem ahem).
+Public wi-fi isn't safeguarded, so it's best to keep to tasks that don't require entering any sort of password or personal information.

 Once your email account has been penetrated, hackers can reset passwords for things like your internet banking and PayPal accounts, so they're able to access and abuse your online activities.